thedhanawada/me/index.md

 ```
 Melbourne, AU
 ```
+_Director of Information Technology_<br>
 _Director of Marketing and Communications_<br>
 _Not for Profit_<br>
+- Assist the organization with building the web infrastructure and web services that allow smooth operation
+- Developed partnerships with Google, Salesforce, and Canva, and obtained technology grants <br> to enable the organization to take advantage of these tools to develop new content more effectively
+- Implemented an end-to-end technology workflow process based on Salesforce and Microsoft to help manage the organization's internal processes efficiently
 - Developed a marketing and brand strategy to promote Teaching for Impact in Australia and globally.
 - Developed and maintained Teaching for Impact's website, which resulted in a higher engagement rate at events
 - Managed an advertisement budget of 120k AUD through Google Ads, as well as developed marketing strategies that enhanced brand awareness
-- Developed partnerships with Google, Salesforce, and Canva, and obtained technology grants <br> to enable the organization to take advantage of these tools to develop new content more effectively
 - Responsible for motivating and directing over 30 volunteers to achieve the goals and strategies of the organization

 ### **[Australian Red Cross](https://www.redcross.org.au/){:target="_blank"}** `Currenty Serving`